elix/elix/elements/elix-mixins/docs/ChildrenContentMixin.md

 invoke a method called `symbols.shadowCreated` after the component's shadow root has been created and populated.

-Note: This mixin relies upon the browser firing `slotchange` events when the contents of a `slot` change.
-Safari and the polyfills fire this event when a custom element is first upgraded, while Chrome does not.
-This mixin always invokes the `contentChanged` method after component instantiation so that the method will always be invoked at least once.
-However, on Safari (and possibly other browsers), `contentChanged` might be invoked _twice_ for a new component instance.

 **Returns**: <code>Class</code> - the extended class

 | Param | Type | Description |